-Since our inception in 1988, we have financed our operations primarily through private placements and public offerings of our equity securities, revenue earned under our agreements with Amgen, Sumitomo Chemical, Sumitomo Pharmaceuticals, Merck, and Procter & Gamble, and investment income.
+21 revenue to be recognized in subsequent periods.
+The SAB 101 adjustment relates to a portion of a 1989 payment received from Sumitomo Chemical Company, Ltd. in consideration for a fifteen year limited right of first negotiation to license up to three of our product candidates in Japan.
+In the first half of both 2001 and 2000, we recognized contract research and development revenue of \$0.2 million that was included in the cumulative effect adjustment as of January 1, 2000.
+The Company's net loss for the six months ended June 30, 2001 was \$27.9 million, or \$0.69 per share (basic and diluted), compared to a net loss of \$11.6 million, or \$0.35 per share (basic and diluted), for the same period in 2000.
+LIQUIDITY AND CAPITAL RESOURCES Since our inception in 1988, we have financed our operations primarily through private placements and public offerings of our equity securities, revenue earned under our agreements with Amgen, Sumitomo Chemical, Sumitomo Pharmaceuticals, Merck, and Procter & Gamble, and investment income.
 In May 1997, we entered into a long-term collaboration agreement with Procter and Gamble.
-Procter & Gamble agreed over the first five years of the 1997 collaboration to purchase up to \$60.0 million in Regeneron equity, of which \$42.9 million was purchased in June 1997 and \$17.1 million was purchased in August 2000, and provide funding in support of our research efforts related to the collaboration, of which we have received \$51.7 million through March 31, 2001.
-In August 2000, Procter & Gamble made two non-recurring research progress payments to us totaling \$3.5 million.
-In addition, in August 2000, we and Procter & Gamble agreed through a binding memorandum of understanding to enter into a new long-term collaboration agreement, replacing the companies' 1997 agreement.
-The new agreement will extend Procter & Gamble's obligation to fund Regeneron's research through December 2005, with no further research obligations by either party thereafter, and focus the companies' collaborative research on therapeutic areas that are of particular interest to Procter & Gamble.
+Procter & Gamble agreed over the first five years of the 1997 collaboration to purchase up to \$60.0 million in Regeneron equity, of which \$42.9 million was purchased in June 1997 and \$17.1 million was purchased in August 2000, and provide funding in support of our research efforts related to the collaboration, of which we have received \$54.2 million through June 30, 2001.
+In August 2000, Procter & Gamble made two nonrecurring research progress payments to us totaling \$3.5 million.
+In addition, in August 2000, we and Procter & Gamble signed a binding memorandum of understanding that resulted in a new long-term collaboration agreement, replacing the companies' 1997 agreement, effective as of December 31, 2000.
+The new agreement extends Procter & Gamble's obligation to fund Regeneron's research through December 2005, with no further research obligations by either party thereafter, and focuses the companies' collaborative research on therapeutic areas that are of particular interest to Procter & Gamble.
 Under the new agreement, beginning in the first quarter of 2001, research support from Procter & Gamble is \$2.5 million per quarter, before adjustments for future inflation, through December 2005.
 Our activities relating to BDNF and NT-3, as agreed upon by Amgen and us, are being compensated by Amgen-Regeneron Partners for services rendered, and we recognize these amounts as revenue.
-In January 2001, Amgen-Regeneron Partners discontinued all development of BDNF for the potential treatment of ALS.
+In January 2001, Amgen-Regeneron Partners discontinued all development of BDNF for the potential treatment of amyotrophic lateral sclerosis, or ALS.
 We and Amgen fund Amgen-Regeneron Partners through capital contributions, and must make equal payments in order to maintain equal ownership and equal sharing of any profits or losses from the partnership.
-Our aggregate capital contribution to Amgen-Regeneron Partners from the partnership's inception in June 1993 through March 31, 2001 was \$56.8 million.
-We expect that our capital contributions for the remainder of 2001 will total at least \$1.6 million.
-These contributions could increase or decrease, depending upon, among other things, the nature and cost of ongoing and additional NT-3 studies that Amgen-Regeneron Partners may conduct, the outcomes of those studies, and costs associated with the discontinuation of the BDNF studies.
+Our aggregate capital contribution to Amgen-Regeneron Partners from the partnership's inception in June 1993 through June 30, 2001 was \$57.4 million.
+We expect that our capital contributions for the remainder of 2001 will total at least \$1.1 million.
+These contributions could increase or decrease, depending upon, among other things, the nature and cost of any additional NT-3 studies that Amgen-Regeneron Partners may conduct.
+21